netguru/Kissme/README.md

 # KotlinMultiplatformStorage
-KotlinMultiPlatformStorage is an open-source Kotlin MultiPlatform key-value storage library.
+KotlinMultiplatformStorage is an open-source Kotlin MultiPlatform key-value storage library.
 It allows you to store key-value data in common module without any additional boilerplate code.

 Currently library supports following platforms:
 - android